earaujoassis/watchman/README.md

 framework) and it uses RethinkDB to save application state.
 The Agents are written in Python.
 The message broker is based on RabbitMQ.

-Backdoor and Agents are decoupled because we could have an Agent for every server and a master Backdoor instance.
+Backdoor and Agents are decoupled because we could have an Agent for every single service and a master Backdoor instance.
 It reminds the ideas used in [Kubernetes](http://kubernetes.io/).
-Kubernetes goes (way) beyond the scope of Backdoor's intentions: it offers service discovery and load balancing, horizontal scaling, batch execution etc. With Backdoor, I'm not really worried about this because I'm not offering services to a lot of users.
-I'm only interested to guarantee Continuous Deployment for a small set of projects, in one or a few server instances, used by a small portion of people and with GitHub's integration (the webhook is the main requirement here).
+Kubernetes goes (way) beyond the scope of Backdoor's intentions: it offers service discovery and load balancing, horizontal scaling, batch execution etc. Backdoor is not really worried about this because it's not offering services to a lot of users.
+It is only interested in providing continuous deployment to a small set of projects, in one or a few server instances, used by a small portion of people and with GitHub's integration (the webhook is the main requirement here).

 Backdoor is also influenced by YouGov's velociraptor ([yougov/velociraptor](https://github.com/yougov/velociraptor)).